-16.2.3.
-Terrestrial flora surveys
+16.2.3 Terrestrial flora surveys

 Terrestrial flora surveys were undertaken between February and May 2015 and consisted of vegetation mapping and validation (via plot/transect surveys) and targeted threatened flora species searches.
 A summary of the survey effort is provided in Table 16-1.
-The locations of plot/transects surveys are shown on Figure 3 in Appendix K1 in Volume 4.
+The locations of plot/transects surveys are shown on Figure 3 in Appendix K1 (Volume 4).

-The surveys were designed with reference to the BioBanking Assessment Methodology (BBAM) and Credit calculator operational manual (DECC 2009b) and the Threatened Biodiversity Survey and Assessment: Guidelines for Developments and Activities (Working Draft) (DEC 2004b), as appropriate.
+The surveys were designed with reference to the NSW BioBanking Assessment Methodology (BBAM) and Credit calculator operational manual (DECC 2009b) and the Threatened Biodiversity Survey and Assessment: Guidelines for Developments and Activities (Working Draft) (DEC 2004b), as appropriate.
 The terrestrial flora field surveys were undertaken across a number of seasons and varying weather conditions.
-Weather conditions (minimum and maximum temperatures and total rainfall) during the survey period are presented in Appendix K1 in Volume 4.
+Weather conditions (minimum and maximum temperatures and total rainfall) during the survey period are presented in Appendix K1 (Volume 4).

-Table 16-1 - Survey effort (terrestrial flora surveys)
+Table 16-1 Survey effort (terrestrial flora surveys)

-Survey method Survey effort Approximate field person hours Vegetation mapping, plot/transect surveys 43 plot/transects 86 Targeted threatened flora surveys 18 days 360 Wetland assessments Seven sites 7
+Survey method Survey effort Approximate field person-hours Vegetation mapping, plot/transect surveys 43 plot/transects 86 argeted threatened flora surveys 19 days 380 Wetland assessments Seven sites 7

-16.2.3.1.
-Vegetation surveys and mapping
+16.2.3.1 Vegetation surveys and mapping

 A high-level vegetation assessment and map was prepared by SMEC (2014) based on the regional mapping included in Native Vegetation Maps of the Cumberland Plain, Western Sydney (NPWS 2006).
-This vegetation mapping was ground-truthed in the field through driven and walked transects across the entire airport site and by walking the boundary of vegetation units, where possible.
+This vegetation mapping was ground-truthed in the field through driven and walked transects across the entire survey area and by walking the boundary of vegetation units, where possible.